docker-archive/docker-ce/components/cli/docs/reference/commandline/trust_signer_add.md

 ## Initialize a new repo and add a signer

-When adding a signer on a repo for the first time, `docker trust signer-add` sets up a new repo if it doesn't exist.
+When adding a signer on a repo for the first time, `docker trust signer add` sets up a new repo if it doesn't exist.

 ```bash
 $ docker trust inspect example/trust-demo